 - Which button on the bottom of the review screen should I press? #ReviewGrading

-- After being shown a card you need to tell us how well you have remembered it by grading yourself on a 5-point scale:
+Any cards which you've already seen will start hidden by default.
+Once you reveal a card you will have to tell us how well you have remembered it by grading yourself on a 5-point scale:

 ✘ "Nothing" You didn't know the answer at all. ✘ "Something" You knew something, but in the end you couldn't remember it. ✔ "Hard" You knew the answer, but you struggled. ✔ "Okay" You knew the answer, and it was neither hard nor easy. ✔ "Easy" You knew the answer, and it was easy for you to recall it.

 If you forgot the correct answer then you should also take this opportunity to try and memorize the given kanji or vocabulary before grading yourself.

 Action Key Show answer Space Grade as "Nothing" 1 Grade as "Something" 2 Grade as "Hard" 3 Grade as "Okay" 4 Grade as "Easy" 5 Grade as "Never show this again" B Grade as "Fail" 1 or 2 Grade as "Pass" 3, 4 or 5 Replay audio R

 By default the grading shortcuts will only select a given button, after which you'll have to press space to confirm your choice.
 You can change this behavior in the options.

 - I can change the order of my decks with the arrows on the right of the deck list; what does that do? #DeckOrder